johncrook-davies/linux-and-bash-for-data-engineering/README.md

 * `whoami` - outputs username
 * `curl [IP address]` - send a HTTP request
 * `shuf -n [number of lines to output]` - shuffle and return a sample f n lines of a file
+* `echo $SHELL` - prints the location of the executable for the shell that you're using so you can find out what shell you're on
+* `alias` - lists all alias code
 #### Shell piping
 Essentially this is about input, some processing and then output.
 A standard piping line of code might look something like this: